josdem/cache-manager/README.md

 **Second Milestone**

-1. Cache has a validation rule, this validation could be time expiration, key or value format, priority, etc.2.
-Implement validation support to the cache manager
+1. Cache has a validation rule, this validation could be expiration time, key or value format, priority, etc.
+2. Implement validation support to the cache manager

 ### To run the project